Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/external_parts/case_print.md

 **TPU**
 For the 3D printed TPU rubber, we have been using Bambu lab 85a

+{: .note-title }
+> Shrink TPU
+>
+> For the TPU gaskets it can be useful to print them slightly smaller.
+I usually shrink X and Y at 99% to make them fit nice and tight (and offset the stretching that tends to happend when you pull it off the build plate).

 # Print all the Parts
 All the parts are located in the [Github Repo](https://github.com/Digital-Naturalism-Laboratories/Mothbox/tree/main/Hardware/Case/Mothbox_Pro).
 Download them all and print them out.
 There is even a 3MF file that has all the parts laid out for you to print in a slicer like Bambu Studio.
 The list of parts is as follows along with what material to make them in.